The Arousal video Game AnnotatIoN (AGAIN) Dataset: AGAIN Analysis

-We treat arousal modeling in AGAIN as a preference learning task \cite{furnkranz2011preference,yannakakis2017ordinal,yannakakis2018ordinal} and focus on predicting arousal \emph{change} from a 3-second time window to the next.
-To reduce experimental noise from trivial changes within the arousal trace we omit all consecutive time windows between which the arousal change is less than 10\% of the total amplitude of the session's arousal value.
-While this 10\% threshold is based on prior experiments in similar problems \cite{lopes2017modelling, melhart2018study}, a more extensive analysis could explore the impact of the threshold value on prediction accuracy and the volume of data lost.
-Pairs of consecutive time windows where the mean arousal in the second time window is higher than the first (over the threshold) is labelled with a value of 1 (\textbf{$\uparrow$}; see Table \ref{tab:clean_data}) and -1 if otherwise (\textbf{$\downarrow$}; see Table \ref{tab:clean_data}).
-As noted, pairs where the absolute difference in terms of arousal is below the 10\% threshold are labelled as ``stable'' (\textbf{---}; see Table \ref{tab:clean_data}) and omitted from the dataset.
-Table \ref{tab:clean_data} shows the distribution of ascending, descending and stable pairs of time windows per game.
+While in the published dataset both clean and raw data is available for the application of different machine learning techniques, we treat arousal modelling in AGAIN as a \emph{preference learning task} \cite{furnkranz2011preference,yannakakis2017ordinal,yannakakis2018ordinal} and focus on predicting arousal \emph{change} from a 3-second time window to the next.
+We apply preference learning through a \emph{pairwise transformation}.
+During this transformation we observe consecutive datapoints within sessions in pairs and create a new representation of the dataset.
+By describing the difference between arousal values of time windows, this new representation reformulates the preference learning problem as binary classification (arousal increasing or decreasing).
+For every $(x_i, x_j) \in X$ pair of game data we observe the relationship of their affect output $(y_i, y_j) \in Y$.
+If $y_i$ is preferred to $y_j$, we can label the distance between the corresponding data points ($x_i-x_j$) and $1$.
+Conversely, we can label the reverse of this observation ($x_j-x_i$) as $0$.
+While either one of these observations is sufficient to describe the relationship between $x_i$ and $x_j$, by keeping both observations ($\lambda_{x_i-x_j} = 1$ and $\lambda_{x_j-x_i} = 0$), we can maintain a 50\% baseline accuracy in the post-transformation dataset independently of the trends in the dataset before the transformation.
+While this method creates redundancies in the training data, it mitigates some of the issues that arise from the strong temporal patterns discussed in Section~\ref{sec:dataset_trends}, as the algorithm is trained on both increasing and decreasing examples.
+To reduce experimental noise from trivial changes within the arousal trace, we omit all consecutive time windows between which the arousal change is less than 10\% of the total amplitude of the session's arousal value.
+While this 10\% threshold is based on prior experiments in similar problems \cite{lopes2017modelling, melhart2020study}, a more extensive analysis could explore the impact of the threshold value on prediction accuracy and the volume of data lost.